Jiggs004/P1.Jigar.Patel/README.md

 The purposes of using elevators?
 (Common Uses)

   1. Allows people to move and takes things from one floor to another floor of a building.
-  2. It contains buttons that perform important tasks such as the help button, it allows the people in the elevator to get in touch with security personnel.
+  2. It contains buttons that perform important tasks such as the help button, it allows users in the elevator to get in touch with security personnel.
-  3. People with disabilities can easily utilize them.
+  3. Displays the current floor the elevator is on.

 The purposes of using elevators?
 (Rare Uses)